mikeal/ZDAG/SPEC.md

 of overwhelming the compression table and opting out of other compression patterns in the format, ZDAG can be a drop-in replacement for JSON, CBOR, and other formats that don't require external schemas.

+### VALUES_HEADER_STRING_COMPRESSION_VARIANTS

+It is relatively simple to add string compression in variant codecs like `zdag-deflate` since all the potential string data is already packed into a contained header.
+In fact, the initial POC for zdag included this option and while it didn't show reasonable gains for blockchain value data it would likely be much more effective when applied to a block that consists mainly of UTF8 string data.

 ***Side Quest***